tshuenhau/pycnomobile/README.md

     - variable `intConcurrentCount` determines the number of concurrent API calls made to the server.

 - `ListOfSensorsController`
-    - gets list of sensors from server and stores them into a `List<Sensor>`
+    - Gets list of sensors from server and stores them into a `List<Sensor>`
-    - controller also used to sort and search
+    - Controller also used to sort and search

 # Model
 - `Sensor` is the parent class and there are 2 children classes `FixSensor` and `Pulse`. `FixSensor` just represents all the sensors that do not have the hot swap capabilities like the Terra.
 - In the future, if you are introducing sensors that have fixed functionality, then you can just use the `FixSensor` class.
 - The Pulse has the fields slil, slir and sli, which represents Left SLI, Right SLI and all SLI respectively.
+These are used to check if an SLI is the current SLI inside the Pulse, or an old one.
 - In the future, if you are introducing a sensor that has these fields, then you can use the Pulse class.
 - If you are introducing a new type of sensor that doesn't fit into these 2 classes, you would have to create your own new one and have it extend Sensor.